Updated: Aug 12, 2021

-Most coffee shops will allow you to bring your reusable coffee mug in for a refill.
+Most coffee shops will allow you to bring your reusable coffee mug for a refill.

-In fact, Starbucks gives a reward for using your own cup, see Starbuck's article on environmental responsibility here
+In fact, Starbucks gives a reward for using your own cup, see Starbuck's article on environmental responsibility on their website or click here

 Try Big Bamboo re-usable Eco coffee mug for a non-harmful plastic-free option.